 We can edit our headline and body text by clicking directly on those text items in the live preview.
 The editing tools will appear on the left side of the builder.

-We’re going to edit our text like this:
+We’re going to edit our campaign like this:

 - Change text to read “Sign up to gain access to our EXCLUSIVE Black Friday pre-sale with discounts up to 50% off select items storewide!”

 - Margins = 50px for left and right

 - Change text to read “Send My Invite!”